7. St. Moritz

 6. St Gallen

-Insider tip: For Christmas 2016, the city organises a special Christmas tour through the Old Town and the Abbey District where participants can learn more about the festive season and enjoy a hot drink and Christmas biscuits afterwards.
+Insider tip: For Christmas, the city organises a special Christmas tour through the Old Town and the Abbey District where participants can learn more about the festive season and enjoy a hot drink and Christmas biscuits afterwards.
 The meeting point is St.Gallen-Bodensee Tourismus, Bankgasse 9.

 Insider tip: For a most romantic experience, head to Stadthausquai on December 22 and witness the traditional ‘Lichterschwimmem’, the launch of 800 floating candles into the River Limmat at 6pm.
 We recommend you to arrive early as it can get quite crowded.
 More information available from Zürich Tourismus (+41 (0) 44 215 40 40)

-For a unique Christmas break in Zurich we recommend you to stay at the Marktgasse Hotel, a boutique hotel in Zurich Old Town
+For a unique Christmas break in Zurich we recommend you to stay at the AMERON Zürich Bellerive au Lac.

 If there is a place in Switzerland where the spirit of Christmas pervades every street, that’s Berne.
 The Old Town’s Wausenhausplatz is transformed until December 24 into one of the most enchanting markets with the backdrop of elegant 15th to 17th century houses.
 The stalls not only sell arts and crafts but also host creative workshops where you can make your own candles; an activity highly recommended if you are travelling with children.
 There is a second market along the Münsterplatz and Christmas concerts are held throughout the city in theatres, concert halls, churches and parks.

-Insider tip: The Bundesplatz (Parliament Square) will be transformed one more year into a 700m2 artificial ice rink from December 21 until February 19 2016 and is set to become the scenery of unforgettable memories.
-It will be open from 11am to 10pm during the week and from 10am to 10pm during the weekend.
+Insider tip: The Bundesplatz (Parliament Square) will be transformed into a 700m2 artificial ice rink from December 17 until February 12 (dates may slightly differ every year) and is set to become the scenery of unforgettable memories.
+It will be open from 11am to 11pm.
 Entry is free!

 Treat yourself to an unforgettable Christmas - and gourmet dinners - in Bern at the contemporary design hotel Schweizerhof Bern